Amazon eyes potential $100 mln investment in India's Apollo Pharmacy - ET

 Tata Group, meanwhile, was reportedly in talks to pick up a majority stake in e-pharmacy firm 1mg.

-Both Amazon and Apollo Hospitals, which owns Apollo Pharmacy, did not immediately respond to Reuters request for comments.
+Both Amazon and Apollo Hospitals, which owns Apollo Pharmacy, declined to comment.

 The growth of e-pharmacies, however, has left many Indian trader groups feeling threatened, who say online drugstores can contribute to medicine sales without proper verification and the entry of large players can cause unemployment in the sector.